 While signs should be displayed where this bait is in use, this isn’t always the case, plus birds can move the baits.
 For this reason, always be wary of the possibility of 1080 baits.
 One of the best approaches is to keep your dog on a leash, by your side, plus for them to wear a muzzle.

 One of the most frequently recommended muzzles are the UK Yard Muzzles for Greyhounds.
 Baskerville muzzles are also sometimes recommend, but don’t fully protect dogs, as dogs can still eat a treat through the muzzle.
+Some travellers add fly screen to their dog’s muzzle.
 Make sure you fit the muzzle on your dog ahead of time and train them to wear a muzzle.

 In addition to 1080 baits, there are a number of other dangers for dogs travelling in Western Australia.
-In the northern half of the state, the tick-borne Erhlichiosis disease has been detected.
+In the northern half of the state, the tick-borne Ehrlichiosis disease has been detected.
 Dogs travelling in the region should be protected against ticks, ideally with a tick collar.
-There is a requirement to report the movement of dogs out of the Kimberley region of WA, as well as apply a tick treatment to your dog seven days before.

 Other dangers include estuarine crocodiles, marine stingers, snakes and the high temperatures that are prevalent during the summer months of the year.
 Before travelling with your dog in Western Australia, I recommend you review my extensive guide to keeping your dog safe while travelling in Australia.

 There are no biosecurity requirements for taking dogs into Western Australia.
 You don’t need to complete any paperwork or show anything to the biosecurity officers at the borders, including when driving the Nullarbor with a dog.